 Glaucoma is a progressive condition, meaning it has a natural tendency to worsen over time.
 When uncontrolled, glaucoma is both painful and potentially blinding.
 It is therefore critical for your pet’s well being that they receive glaucoma therapy.
 All glaucoma cases benefit from receiving topical glaucoma medications (eye drops) as soon as possible.
 Any additional therapy will depend on whether or not the glaucoma is primary or secondary.

-o The eye condition is most likely localized to only the eyes (as opposed to secondary to a systemic disease).
+- Whether the eye condition is localized to only the eyes, as opposed to secondary to a systemic disease.

-o Both eyes are likely to develop glaucoma, and therefore, both eyes will benefit from glaucoma medications as soon as possible.
+- Whether both eyes are likely to develop glaucoma, and if they’ll benefit from glaucoma medications.

 As mentioned above, all glaucoma cases require glaucoma medications in the form of eye drops.
 Therapy beyond that depends on whether or not the eye is still visual.
 If so, then surgery may be considered with the aim of maintaining vision and comfort for as long as possible.
 If not, a salvage procedure to help restore long-term comfort should be considered.

-Surgical therapies (performed under general anesthesia) for visual eyes:
+Surgical therapies (performed under general anesthesia) for glaucoma include: